 Spam emails are usually commercial in nature and not malicious.
 Spam emails include chain forwards, newsletters, offers/deals on sales, and unwanted newsletters.

 What is Phishing?

 Phishing on the other hand is expressly designed to dupe the receiver of their personal information.
-Phishing is inherently designed to cause harm and steal data from the people that it is intended to be sent.
-Phishing often takes the form of legitimate looking websites from a trusted sender and asks the person to input their personal information.
+Phishing is inherently designed to cause harm and steal data from the people to whom it is intended to be sent.
+Phishing often takes the form of legitimate-looking websites from a trusted sender and asks the person to input their personal information.